 Jeffrey Howard

 Jeffrey Howard is an assistant professor of English and the Director of the Writing Center at Converse University.
 He received a PhD in English and the Teaching of English, as well as a graduate certificate in Teaching English to Speakers of Other Languages (TESOL), from Idaho State University in 2017.
 He also graduated summa cum laude with a BA in English (Professional Writing emphasis) from BYU–Idaho in 2010 and an MA in English (Literature and Writing) from Utah State University in 2013.
-He teaches composition and advanced composition courses at Converse.
+He teaches writing and multimodal composition courses at Converse.

 Prior to joining the Converse community, Jeffrey was a Marion L. Brittain Postdoctoral Fellow at the Georgia Institute of Technology from 2018–22, where he taught courses in multimodal composition, undergraduate thesis writing, and technical communication.
+He also served for three years as an assistant director and interim co-director of the Naugle Communication Center.

 Scholarly & Research Activity